GusEllerm/CoastSat-Provenance-LLM-Demo/README.md

 ## Overview

-# Stencila as a templating engine for provenance-aware LLM authoring.
-#
-# The CoastSat experiment uses interface.crate provenance and a Dynamic Authoring Framework
-# to generate methodology prose via bounded micro-inference tasks.
-Each LLM call is supplied
-# with deterministic context prepared in Python, preserving traceability between narrative
-# text and the underlying computational workflow.
+### Stencila as a templating engine for provenance-aware LLM authoring.
+The CoastSat experiment uses interface.crate provenance and a Dynamic Authoring Framework to generate methodology prose via bounded micro-inference tasks.
+Each LLM call is supplied with deterministic context prepared in Python, preserving traceability between narrative text and the underlying computational workflow.

-# Key aims
+### Motivations
 - Reduce hallucination risk by constraining prompts to narrowly scoped tasks.
 - Preserve epistemic grounding by deferring factual weight to provenance artefacts, not model output.
 - Showcase how interface-level provenance can be surfaced to readers alongside narrative text.